Ah, the humble virtual school book club – remember that from the old days?

 We’ve actually compiled some great questions into this free, interactive template on AhaSlides.

-- Click through the preview above to see the questions and example answers.
+- Click the button above to see the virtual school book club questions.

 - Add or change anything you want about the questions.